 Forgetting all about her dream the night before she made tea and buttery marmalade toast and sat drinking it in the sunny kitchen.
 The kitchen was the heart of the home, Granny always said and Elaine agreed.
 Popping the last sweet bite into her mouth, Elaine remembered the dream and took her tea into the dining room.
 Staring at the cabinet Elaine wondered what Granny Bea was trying to tell her.
 She opened the squeaky drawers again and checked.
 Nothing.
 Moving it away from the wall she checked the back and lay down looking under it.
 Nothing.
 Taking out all the drawers she examined them one by one.
 There were no false bottoms, no strange markings, no dusty envelopes taped to the underside and Elaine wondered if it was just a dream.

 Excitement ran through her giving her fingers wings.
 Quickly she ripped it open and found a key.
 Not just an ordinary key, this one was white, cool to the touch and full of engravings.
 “Oh wow!”
 Elaine exclaimed, wiping it off on her sleeve.
 This is magnificent.
 I wonder what it opens.
 The cabinet’s drawers had locks but this key was much too large to open them.
 Roaming around the house, she looked for somewhere that this could open.
-Every door, every cupboard, the locks were too big, too tiny, too different and more modern.
+Every door, every cupboard, the locks were too big, too tiny, too different or too modern.

 By lunch time the puzzle still wasn’t solved.
-Elaine munched her crisp, sweet apple and stared at the key.
+Elaine munched her crisp apple and stared at the key.
 “Time to ask my friend Google!” she smiled.
 Several hundred entries came back and Elaine poured through them.
 Finally she came to a site www.bonekeys.com, she clicked on it.
 The first photo was a replica of her key.
 Reading the whole article, Elaine was shocked to her core.
 This was a Bone Key.
 Bone keys opened any lock.
 She laughed wondering how that was possible, there were thousands of different locks.

 Jumping up, she tried it carefully in the back door, not wanting to damage it when it didn’t work.
 As she inserted it, it seemed to flow and change to fit the lock.
 Smoothly she locked and unlocked the back door with the bone key.
 Astounded she turned it again.
 And again.
 Running to the front door, she did the same.
 Open and closed.
 Locked and unlocked.
-The same happened with the closet door, which had never been able to lock, the old dresser and her jewellery box!
+The same happened with the closet door, which had never been able to lock, the old dresser and her jewelry box!
 Returning to the kitchen she collapsed into the chair staring at the key in her hand.
 “Amazing.
 Now what do I do with it?” she wondered.

 But she already knew.
 Elaine allowed her mind to wander back to her childhood in Covet Village.
 Life in a small village is never personal, everyone knows everyone and everyone’s business.
 Three children had made her life hell – the Garret children.
 Brian, Sally and Bernice.
 Lanky Lainy they called her.
 That in itself wasn’t a problem but when they made it into a horrible rhyme – it had hurt her feelings.